 After considering all the elements of the PNA, Northumberland County Council concludes that there is adequate provision of NHS pharmaceutical services across Northumberland.
 Northumberland County Council considers that the network of extended hour pharmacies are essential to meet the needs of patients by extending access to pharmaceutical services outside core hours when other pharmacies are closed.
 There is scope for the consolidation of pharmacies in the market towns across Northumberland.
-Extension of GP opening hours in service hubs may lead to some gaps in service provision.
+Extension of GP opening hours in service hubs may lead to some gaps in service provision, which could be met by existing providers.